10 relaxing spas to escape to near Toronto

 This extensive lakeside resort brings together luxurious spa facilities, the best parts of cottage life, and cozy country inn vibes.
 Expect camp fires, water sports, boat cruises and stargazing on the docks, as well as whirlpools, body wraps, esthetics and many types of massage.

-Built in the late 1890's, this sprawling, historic chateau offers 60 guest suites, elegant reception rooms, a croquet court, flower gardens and, of course, a full-service spa.
-Visit the saunas here after enjoying a stellar meal at one of the 5 award-winning on site restaurants.
+Built in the late 1890s, this sprawling, historic chateau offers 60 guest suites, elegant reception rooms, a croquet court, flower gardens and, of course, a full-service spa.
+Visit the saunas here after enjoying a stellar meal at one of the five award-winning on-site restaurants.

 This stunning mansion, which is over a century old, boats 10 guest suites as well as off-site cottages.
 There are lots of spa treatments to choose from as well as saunas, hot tubs and an indoor saltwater pool.